All Products

 nearby_users.select("name", "latitude", "longitude", "distance_km").show(10)

-Step 3: Develop and run a job
+Step 3: Run the job

 2. On the Development tab, click the image icon.

-3. In the New dialog box, enter a name, select Application(Batch) > PySpark from the Type drop-down list, and then click OK.
+3. In the New dialog box, enter a name, select Application(Batch) > PySpark from the Type drop-down list, and click OK.

 4. In the upper-right corner, select a queue.

-Parameter
+Parameter Value

-Select the runtime environment that you created from the drop-down list.
+Environment Select the runtime environment you created.

 Generated sample data: